 You will sometimes see references to something called an assessment result.
 This is simply the result of the candidate taking an assessment.

 Similarly, you may sometimes see references to solutions.
 This is simply the candidate's solution to a challenge.
 As each candidate starts to solve a challenge associated to an assessment, a solution will be created on their corresponding assessment result.

-Qualified provides a set of pre-defined challenges that you can use within your assessment.
-Each of these are available within our library.
-When you use a challenge within the Qualified library, it will actually be imported as a copy into your team's library, where you can freely edit the challenge, duplicate it and tweak it, or use it as a building block for building a completely different challenge.
+Qualified provides a library of pre-built challenges that you can use within your assessment.
+When you use a challenge from the Qualified library, it will actually be imported as a copy into your team's library, where you can freely edit the challenge, duplicate it and tweak it, or use it as a building block for building a completely different challenge.

 Challenges within our library sometimes get updates.
 If you import a challenge from the Qualified library, you have the option to not change it and keep it linked, so that any minor updates that are published by Qualified will be automatically synced to your copy.

 Keep in mind that your subscription level may not have access to every challenge within the library.
 If you are on a trial, you will only have access to small subset of the complete library.

 This is where your own challenges are kept.
 Any challenge you import from the Qualified library or any challenge you create from scratch or from a template will be kept here.
 All team members have access to this library and to each challenge created within it.

 When creating a new challenge, you will be given the option to create it from a template.
 Templates help you get started with a specific language or technology.
 If you wish to completely start from scratch, Classic Code Challenges and Q&A challenges also have bare templates with nothing added to them.

 Additionally, you can use any challenge from the Qualified library or a custom template from your team library as a starting point to creating content.